Skip to main content

 • Results format: $query: $totalcount\n

-In this case, we get the number of search results for the query (query competition), and for greater speed, it is enough for us to parse only the first page with a minimum number of links.
+In this case, we get the number of search results for the query (query competition), and for greater speed, it is enough for us to scrape only the first page with a minimum number of links.

 Creating presets